Baba Aiso Varr Dhoondo: Plot

 Bharti faces hardship because of her short height.
 Bharti's father, the rich Rupesh Chauhan finally finds a suitable match in the poor Murli Laal, who saves Bharti whilst she is being thrown into the air by a crowd of men at the wedding of Neelam, a friend of Bharti's.
 Witnessing how Murli had saved and fought for his daughter, Rupesh is impressed by Murli and decides to send a proposal to Bhansi Laal, Murli's father to accept Bharti as their daughter-in-law.
 He goes to the Laal family's house to invite them for a function and then tactfully blurts out that he wants to get Bharti married to Murli.
 On hearing that everyone in the Laal family is shocked with this, especially Murli, who is infuriated and runs back home and refuses to marry Bharti leaving Rupesh disappointed again.
-As days goes by, problems start to occur in the Laal family.
-Murli learns that he is the half brother and his younger sister Veena is of age now to get married.
+As days goes by, problems start to occur in the Laal family as Murli learns that he is Bhansi and Kamala's nephew, Bhansi's younger brother's youngest son whom branded him as bad luck and tried to kill him when stopped by Bhansi and Kamala as they take Murli on as their own son, upon hearing this Murli is devastated and that his younger cousin sister Veena is of age now to get married.
 However, they are low on money which is bothering the elders in the family.
 Gaushala, sister-in-law of Murli forces him to marry Bharti as she was from a rich background and could help them financially.
 Reluctantly, Murli agrees and the couple is married.
 But after the wedding the turmoil increases for Murli and Bharti with every passing day.
 Veena is about to marry Mridang's friend Prakash who Bharti realises isn't the right man for Veena.
 Hence, on her wedding day, Bharti creates a show to break off the wedding.
 The whole Laal family, along with Murli is upset with her.
 Daily fights and annoyance increases in the household making Bharti ask for a divorce.